aarongodin/lightevent/README.md

-# spectral
+# LightEvent

-Spectral is an open source & self-hosted alternative to complex/expensive class & event management software.
+LightEvent is an open source & self-hosted alternative to complex/expensive class & event management software.
 The system is comprised of the following components:

 * Server application written in go
 * Admin UI served by the Server application